aacloudguy/auto-scaling-demo/README.md

 # auto-scaling-demo Overview

-The Auto Scaling Demo provides a visual demonstration of the [Auto-Scaling service][auto_scaling_service_url] for Cloud Foundry apps in [IBM Bluemix][bluemix_url].
+The Auto Scaling Demo provides a visual demonstration of the Auto-Scaling service for Cloud Foundry apps in IBM Cloud [also known as Bluemix].
 It helps to demonstrate how policies defined in the Auto-Scaling service can horizontally scale any application based on CPU utilization and memory usage.
 To showcase these features, the application contains visual gauges to indicate changing environmental performance metrics.